SubhadityaMukherjee/AI-knowledge-base/docs/Final Paper Language Modeling.md

 - Do you also want to do additional testing? (working memory, inhibition?)
 Make sure you motivate it.

 ## Idea.
-- [[../Shortcuts to Quantifier Interpretation in Children and Adults]] But studies and comparisons were weird.
+- [Shortcuts to Quantifier Interpretation in Children and Adults](Shortcuts%20to%20Quantifier%20Interpretation%20in%20Children%20and%20Adults.md) But studies and comparisons were weird.
 Change?
 - They were salty about This feature of their design provided children with unambiguous cues as to which set of entities was the focus of attention. : Crain and Thornton (1998)
 - Crain et al.’s (1996) claim that preschoolers have full competence with uni- versal quantifiers would seem to be undermined by the fact that even older school-age children make errors identifyi- **04:40** ng the domain of a universal quantifier.
 - ![](assets/Cpc7B-s9b0HYY1zVySgFLPl-hAQSmnK5t5g-d4Fl8tHC9namPP4qXpn8u4Z1sDhIpmt912t7t6X9zHTUz2otmcMkCpk5a4mRbMTY.png)